 - The other two, Ojstrica and Mala Osojnica, are situated close to each other southwest of the lake.

-The path to the latter ones starts at the road on the southwestern side of the lake and continues through a forest.
+The path to the latter ones starts at the road on the southwestern side of the lake (by the picture tag 11) and continues through a forest.
 On the crossing, there’s a signpost to Ojstrica and Osojnica.

 The walking route varies from easy to a steep climb especially when approaching Ojstrica.